pessini/SFI-Grants-and-Awards/README.md

 ## Datasets

 The first dataset is [Science Foundation Ireland Grant Commitments][1] and it details all STEM (science, technology, engineering and maths) research and ancillary projects funded by Science Foundation Ireland (SFI) since its foundation in 2000.
-More information about it can be found [here][3].
+For more information, check out the [Data Dictionary][3] available.

 The [SFI Gender Dashboard][2] includes SFI research programmes from 2011 that were managed end-to-end in SFI’s Grants and Awards Management System and reflects a binary categorisation of gender, e.g. male or female between 2011 and 2018.
-More information about it can be found [here][4].
+For more information, check out the [Data Dictionary][4] available.

 [1]: https://data.gov.ie/dataset/science-foundation-ireland-grant-commitments
 [2]: https://data.gov.ie/dataset/sfi-gender-dashboard-2019